Welcome to the Pensions Dashboard Prototype Project

-The Pensions Dashboard Prototype Project was launched in September 2016 by the Economic Secretary to the Treasury and now, after a busy period of close, cross-industry collaboration, design and development, the Pensions Dashboard Prototype is being demonstrated to government, industry and other stakeholders as an important step towards delivering services by 2019.
+The Pensions Dashboard Prototype Project was launched in September 2016 by the Economic Secretary to the Treasury and now, after a busy period of close, cross-industry collaboration, design and development, the Pensions Dashboard Prototype is being demonstrated to government, industry and other stakeholders as an important step towards delivering services.

 The need for Pensions Dashboards

 Pensions have always been complex.
 For the lay person, keeping track of those savings is a significant barrier to effective financial management.

 The pensions landscape is also evolving; we are seeing increasing longevity, lower guaranteed pensions, and rising consumer expectations.